Celebrities flock to Las Vegas. It started with this downtown hotel.

 Parts of the property have been leased out to various operators since it opened in 1932.

 Benny Binion leased the property in 1951.
-Fifteen years later, it was leased to Joe Brown — a fellow gambler and friend of Binion’s —after Binion was incarcerated for tax evasion.
-In 1973, the Binion name returned to the property after the Silvagni family signed a long-term lease with Jack and Ted Binion, Benny Binion’s sons.
+Fifteen years later, it was leased to Joe Brown — a fellow gambler and friend of Binion — after Binion was incarcerated for tax evasion.
+In 1973, the Binion name returned to the property after the Silvagni family signed a long-term lease with Jack and Ted Binion, Benny’s sons.

 The Great Recession led to the property’s hotel closing in 2009, though the casino and other amenities remained open.
 The Hotel Apache reopened in 2019 after major renovations.